rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 Finally, for practical purposes, `git` allows you to refer to any hashed object using a short SHA-1 value, which is the first 7 or 8 characters of the entire value.
 Given that each SHA-1 value is so different from the next one, 7 or 8 values are more than enough for `git` to identify which object you are referring to.
 If you are interested in how to use the SHA-1 value to refer to different objects in `git`, check out this [link](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection).

-## Excluding objects with `.gitignore`
+## 10. Excluding objects with `.gitignore`

 When working on your computer, you might have noticed that some applications (programs) might generate some temporary files.
-In a broader sense, sometimes our own workflow might generate objects that, because of their nature, are temporal or we just do not care about tracking them and even worse, getting them into our GitHub repo.
+In a broader sense, sometimes our own workflow might generate objects that, because of their nature, are temporal or we just do not care about tracking them and even worse, getting them into our GitHub repository.

 `git` proposes a very practical solution for this — for excluding files from being tracked —, and it's through the creation of a `.gitignore` file.
 For instance, if I create a subfolder in my working directory, because I am using MacOS, the OS will automatically create a `.DS_Store` file.
 This file is used by Finder on MacOS to keep information of the files and subfolders in a given directory.
 This is one file that, for instance, I totally do not want to showcase.

 A `.gitignore` file is really a list of *things* you want `git` to exclude or to make sure it does *not* exclude.
 Given its broad use, there is information all around on how to create a good `.gitignore` file, and there are templates everywhere as well.
 I found one of the best sources to be GitHub's own article on how to ignore files, [here](https://help.github.com/en/articles/ignoring-files).
 First thing to keep in mind is that you can:
-* Ignore files locally, at a repo-level;
+* Ignore files locally, at a repo-level, with a `.gitignore` file;
 * Ignore files at a user-level;
-* Ignore files locally, at a repo-level, but without sharing the `.gitignore` file you created.
+* Ignore files locally, at a repo-level, but without a `.gitignore` file.

-In this example, we will create a `.gitignore` file at the repo-level and we will make it exclude the `.DS_Store` file, and a file of a given extension in a subfolder we will create below.
+In this example, we will create a `.gitignore` file at the repo-level and we will make it exclude the `.DS_Store` file, and all files for a given extension in a subfolder we will create below.
 First, let's create an empty file in bash:
 ```bash
 $ touch .gitignore
 ```

 In bash, the `touch` command with a filename next to it allows you to create a blank file.
-We will add what we want excluded in a bit.
-First, let's create a subdirectory and a text file that we will later exclude.
+We will add to it what we want excluded in a bit.
+First, let's create a subdirectory and two files — a text file and a Python one — that we will later exclude.
 ```bash
 $ mkdir temp-subfolder
 $ cd temp-subfolder/